peteryonka/Quoth-the_Raven/README.md

 ## <a name="nlg"></a>Natural Language Generation Model
 ### Data Acquisition
 We'll need a nice clean collection of Poe's writing to train our model on.
-The cleanest, completest set of Poe's writing is readily available for free as text files at [Project Gutenberg](https://www.gutenberg.org/ebooks/search/?query=edgar+allan+poe&submit_search=Go%21).
+The cleanest, most complete set of Poe's writing is readily available for free as text files at [Project Gutenberg](https://www.gutenberg.org/ebooks/search/?query=edgar+allan+poe&submit_search=Go%21).
 Miscellaneous rough cleaning was executed on the five volumes of collected works of Poe in a text editor including removing Project Gutenberg text, prefaces and notes not written by Poe, and removing titles.
 Poetry was also separated from prose writing (though any verse that was included in the short stories was left in the documents).
 Original text and the trimmed files can be found in the data folder of the repository.

 <img src="./images/512px-Edgar_Allan_Poe,_circa_1849,_restored,_squared_off.png" alt="Edgar Allan Poe" caption= 'from Wikipedia' style="width: 100px;"/>